The Best Wheels for Your Off-Roading Vehicle

 The offset type is also a consideration: wheels will have either a positive, negative, or zero offset.
 The offset is the distance from the wheel hub’s mounting surface to the center of the wheel.
 With a positive offset, the mounting surface is closer to the street side of the wheel, whereas the opposite is true for a negative offset.
 A zero offset has the mounting surface at the center of the wheel.

 The offset determines whether a wheel will fit your vehicle properly without interfering with brakes, suspension, or any modifications you have made.
-When in doubt, ask your
+When in doubt, ask your custom wheel and tire shop to help you find wheels and tires that correctly fit your vehicle.

 A bead lock tire has an additional, complex system of bolts holding an extra ring in place against the bead of the tire.
 These prevent the tire from coming off the bead when riding on ultra-low tire pressure for greater traction.
 Bead lock tires are generally not street legal.
 Wheels with newer bead grip technology may be street legal, and they’re less fussy than bead lock tires.